aallam/aallam.github.io/about.md

 <br/>

-My name is Mouaad Aallam, a Software Engineer, Oracle Certified [Associate][1] & [Professional][2] Java Programmer, and an enthusiastic Android Developer.
+Mouaad Aallam.
+Software Engineer.
+Certified Java & Android Developer.

 I enjoy contributing to FOSS and I was working with Debian as a part of Google Summer of Code 2016.